|

 Fee for Unlimited Members: Included

 Spiritual principles help us follow a path to experience life with strength and resilience.
 These are fundamental truths that are universally accepted and passed on over many years and through many traditions.
-As suggested in The Eye of the I by David R. Hawkins, MD, PhD, we will talk about some of the following principles: attitude, humility, kindness, giving up guilt, willingness to realize that "truth" is dependent on context, acceptance, and non-attachment.
+As suggested in The Eye of the I by David R. Hawkins, MD, PhD, we will continue our conversations on giving up guilt, being willing to engage life, non-attachment, acceptance, what to do in conflict, and choosing a kind view of life.

 |